 Birth of Werner Sombart in Ermsleben, Germany.
 Sombart was a professor of economics at the universities of Breslau and Berlin.
 His economics were at various times colored by Marxism, anti-Marxism, and Nazi theories.

 January 19, 1915

-The air war against Britain starts in WWI as Zeppelin dirigibles start a bombing campaign against Britain.
-There will be 18 additional attacks in 1915.
+The air war against Britain began in WWI as Zeppelin dirigibles started a bombing campaign against Britain.
+There would be 18 additional attacks in 1915.